Priyanka Gandhi Vadra condoles demise of Motilal Vora | Law-Order

 "Vora was hospitalised with urine infection two days back but it was not the cause of his death," Congress sources said.
 Fortis Escort Hospital where he was admitted is yet to inform about the actual cause of the Congress leader's death.

 Vora was a Rajya Sabha member from Chhattisgarh from April 10, 2002 to April 9, 2020.
-The late Congress leader became the 13th chief minister of Madhya Pradesh on January 25, 1989 and was in office till December 8, 1989.
+The late Congress leader became the 15th chief minister of Madhya Pradesh on March 13, 1985 and was in office till February 13, 1988.
+He held office as chief minister of the state for another term between January 25, 1989 and December 9, 1989.

 Vora also held the office of Governor of Uttar Pradesh between 1993 and 1996.
 Vora was born on December 20, 1927 at Nimbi Jodha near Jodhpur in Rajasthan.
 (ANI)